derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 To implement this setting in Azure, the following steps are necessary.

 ### 2.1.
 Specify Digital Twins
-First, information of the physical devices must be specified in a way This information must be defined on the following two levels of abstraction:
+First, information of the physical devices must be specified in some order.
+This information must be defined on the following two levels of abstraction:

 Interfaces: Therefore, we use the Digital Twins Definition Language (DTDL) - Version 2 offered by Microsoft.
 The folder /create_twins/interface_models contains the json files of the interfaces required for our use case, namely Room, AirQualityController and AirQualitySensor.In order to allow automation in Step 2, created files must be placed into the folder /create_twins/interface_models.
 Digital Twins: represent specific devices that conform to the structure imposed by their models.
 We use the format imposed by the ADT-service as json representation.
 The folder /create_twins/twin_models contains the json files of the Digital Twins required for our use case, namely Room101, Room102, Lobby100, Raspberry1, Raspberry2 and Rapsberry3.
 In order to allow automation in Step 2, created files must be placed into the folder /create_twins/twin_models.